Last fact-checked: 29 January 2019.

-Discover a world of value-for-money dentistry in Ho Chi Minh City, Vietnam—a great location for combining a holiday with your dental care.
+Discover a world of value-for-money by finding a high-quality dentist in Ho Chi Minh City, Vietnam—a great location for combining a holiday with your dental care.

-Still known as Saigon to its residents, the city sits on the banks of the Saigon River and is a far-cry from the war-torn city of yesteryear.
-Giving other Southeast Asian metropolis’ a run for their money it now challenges, Bangkok, Singapore and Kuala Lumpur as a major economic, commercial and tourist center.
+Still known as Saigon to its residents, the city sits on the banks of the Saigon River and is now a far cry from the war-torn city of yesteryear.
+Giving another Southeast Asian metropolis’ a run for their money, HCMC now challenges Bangkok, Singapore and Kuala Lumpur as a major economic, commercial and tourist center.

-The pace of the city is breakneck as throngs of people try to go about their daily business.
+The pace of the city is breakneck as throngs of people go about their daily business.
 It is a great place for people watching.